An abused girl makes a life-altering decision.

 Grace took the soda, the can cool and moist in her hand.
 “What else ya got in there?” she asked.

-Dylan withdrew a dirt-smudged sketch pad, and a metal tin filled with pencils that rattled when he shook it, two comic books, and a jar filled with dirt and worms.
+Dylan withdrew a dirt-smudged sketch pad, a pencil filled metal tin that rattled when he shook it, two comic books, and a jar filled with dirt and worms.

 “I draw a bit,” he said as he handed her one of the comics.